Enjoy Sanya on the rocks

 Nowhere is this more evident than in the purpose-built Yalong Bay playground in the south of Hainan Island, with its megaresorts and arcing sandy bays, surprisingly reminiscent of Bali’s Nusa Dua.
 Here you’ll find the likes of Marriott, Hilton, Ritz-Carlton, Sheraton, MGM and St Regis, all very creative confections.

 Closer to Sanya town near Dadonghai are the Mandarin Oriental Sanya and the Banyan Tree Sanya along with the more hotel-style InterContinental.
-And around 30 minutes up the highway heading north along the coast from Yalong Bay is the new luxury strip of Haitang Bay with players like Kempinski (now Wanda), Conrad, Doubletree, Sheraton and the Luxury Collection Royal Begonia plonked down seemingly randomly along a fine beach.
-Big-name brands like Sofitel and Grand Hyatt have just arrived, and names like Rosewood, One&Only, Atlantis and Waldorf Astoria are in the pipeline.
+And around 30 minutes up the highway heading north along the coast from Yalong Bay is the new luxury strip of Haitang Bay with players like Wanda, Conrad, Doubletree, Sheraton, EDITION, and the Luxury Collection Royal Begonia plonked down seemingly randomly along a fine beach.
+Big-name brands like Sofitel and Grand Hyatt have just arrived, and names like Rosewood, One&Only, Atlantis (with its much anticipated dolphin show) and Waldorf Astoria are in the pipeline, though Waldorf appears to have foundered.
+The Sanya EDITION opened December 2016.
 Don’t expect cut-rate prices anywhere.
 Your wallet will get a fine workout though summers have slowed with local travellers heading offshore.
 Remember, Sanya is not just some one-horse town.
 It has pineapples and rocks.
 And Hainan chicken, though this may be better sampled in Hong Kong or Malaysia.

 The thing about the properties in this Sanya resorts review – especially in Yalong Bay and Haitang Bay – is that the beaches are actually quite good.
 And resoundingly empty.
 Dadonghai offers a coral coast and the beaches are artificially sanded and not really for swimming.
 The weather is bone-roasting tropical most of the time with a mild nip during winter.
 This carefully planned development appears to genuinely have the area’s wellbeing at heart.